Alice Springs is one of the best places to base yourself for some quintessential Outback experiences.

 Top tip for Ellery Creek: Take your bathers and cool off in the perfect, if chilly, water hole.

-9. Olive Pink Botanic Garden
+9. Breakfast at Olive Pink Botanic Garden

 Located close to Alice Springs town centre this was our favourite breakfast spot in the whole of the Northern Territory.